How to survive Bangladesh, an impression of Dhaka

 That’s what we discovered the first night we arrived in Dhaka.
 We’re experienced travellers by the way, not afraid to take local transport instead of taxi’s, talk with local people and accustomed to avoid the beaten path.
 But the day we arrived there was a strike by the transport workers and thus the few buses available were filled to the knock and some had 20+ people on top.

 She’s laughing in the same way when she teases me.
 While we’re walking around at arrival and searching for the exit she can’t stop laughing.
 Everyone is looking at us — the foreigners.
 So many taxi touts, money changers and other services all shouting at me; greedy for the money they see.
 I feel they’re fighting for me and this feeling returns many times later during my stay in Dhaka.
 While she’s laughing she’s taking charge too, walks through the guards that carry big automatic guns and ignoring anyone shouting at her while demanding me to follow.
 We exit arrivals and everything freezes.
 I look around and all I see is a fence, twice as high as the average length of the hundreds of people behind it.
 They balance their weight against the bars, some curling their arms as snakes around it, some others holding them — like a prisoner behind bars.
 Some of them are sitting on the ground, all piled up and hardly having any space to move.
 They’re trying to keep their seat, not giving a single inch while waiting for family or friends to come through the arrival gate.
 But they only see me.
 And I see their stares; it’s like everything stopped, the air couldn’t move and I could only see a massive pile of people behind the fence.
 Such a metaphor; emphasising my freedom and their imprisonment within their own country.
 Later I would learn this to be partly true.
 ‘Come, let’s go Lowen!’ she wakes me up.
 I wish I had taken a photo of this moment but the pressure of a new country, new smells, damp air, the guards with huge guns, shouting people and hundreds of stares, told my instinct to keep up with her.
-She seems to have seen it all along and walks through the gates, ignoring the guards, walking down the highway.
-There’s no space for pedestrians and I follow her on the asphalt.
-We try to stop a couple of CNG’s, but they’re too expensive.
-We continue to walk on a small path while everybody is staring at us — the foreigners.
-We are stranger for them, than they are for us.
+She seems to have seen it all before and walks through the gates, ignoring the guards, walking down to the highway.
+There’s no space for pedestrians and I follow her.
+We try to take a CNG taxi’s, but they’re asking for too much money.
+We continue to walk on a small path, just enough for 2 people side-to-side.
+While all passersby are staring at us — the foreigners with rolling suitcases.
+Though we probably look stranger for them, than they are for us.

 It’s dark outside.
 When we arrive at the highway we see hundreds of people.
 With the street barely lit, most people are just shadows or silhouettes.
 Most are walking around, some are waiting, some with suitcases returning from work, others eating or talking.
 Suddenly a boy sprints past me, my first instinct was fear of our luggage, but he runs to a bus and climbs on top while others help him.
 Than I notice the 3m high buses with 20+ people on top.
 I wasn’t expecting this at all.
 It felt like we arrived in a war zone where everyone is fighting for themselves — hoping to catch the last bus home.
 People are standing in the entrance of the bus holding on for their lives while buses are driving at high speed and honking continuously.
 I feel so exposed; a couple of foreigners walking around with their luggage.
 We look so different.
+I become so self-aware.
 Suddenly we hear ‘taxi?’ and it was a man who couldn’t speak English.
-We tried to explain our destination, but when that didn’t work out suddenly 10 people were around us.
-It got me a bit nervous at first, until someone spoke almost perfect, accented, English.
+We tried to explain our destination, but when that didn’t work out we were suddenly surrounded by 10 people.
+It got me a bit nervous at first, until someone spoke almost perfect, with an accent, English.
 They were translating for us, but the taxi-driver didn’t want to take us.
-The first questions of our bystanders fired.
+The first questions of our bystanders fired at us.
 Where are you from, where do you go, tourist or business?
-While questions were fired, one of them offered to help us.
-He introduced himself as a bank manager (I unfortunately lost his business card and thus name) and we followed him up on the bridge to cross the highway.
+While questions kept firing, one of them offered to help us.
+He introduced himself as a bank manager (I unfortunately lost his business card and thus his name) and we followed him up on the bridge to cross the highway.
 He talks to a couple of CNG’s, but none want to take us.
 We didn’t want to take his time and thank him.
 He was bound to help us but we assured him it was alright.
-He wrote a translation for us, directions to our hotel, in his Bengali.
+We knew he also had to find a way back home, amidst the chaos.
+He wrote a translation for us, directions to our hotel, in Bengali.
 After an hour of asking around we were finally able to get a CNG.
-Meanwhile so many people tried to help us and if it wasn’t for them, it would’ve taken us much longer to get a ride.
+Meanwhile so many people tried to help us and if it wasn’t for them, it would’ve taken us much longer to find a ride.

-This impression is the first of many I had in this country.
-I could write a long blog of each day we were there, but let me spare you the many, many details and cut to the chase (with some anecdotes here and there).
+This impression is the first of many I had in Bangladesh.
+I could write a long blog of each day we were there, but let me spare you the many, many details and cut to the chase including some anecdotes.

 This country is not for the fainthearted.
 If you have no experience travelling in a 3rd world country, I would not recommend you to go there.
-Not alone at least for sure.
+At least not alone.
 Dhaka is rapidly developing, but outside of the business districts, everything is chaotic.

 The young and rich people all want to take selfies with you.
 You will feel like a celebrity.
 The other day we visited the pink palace.
 At the end of the tour, almost all the locals take selfies to show and post on Facebook.
 Once some locals saw me and took pictures with me it was just a matter of seconds to be surrounded by 50 others while more were coming over.
 I think I’m all over Bangladeshi’s Facebook.
 Quickly there after we decided to go, we couldn’t really relax.
 I now had a taste of celebritiness (is that a word?) and I’m happy that I’m not an actual one.

 We found that many younger people spoke English quite well and some of the older ones knew some words at least.
 Often it was not a problem explaining ourselves.
 So many around us were eager to help and made sure we were safe and not scammed.
 There was always an ear listening when we talked to someone local.
-One example is when we took a CNG, the locals around us told the real price and then made sure the driver knew this.
+One example is when we asked the price for a CNG, the locals around us told us the real price and then made sure the driver knew this too.

 The disfigured, the blind, the beggars, the street-kids, the people with leprosy.
 So many are sick or damaged in some other way.
 It’s painful to see, but it’s the reality of their current state.
 Don’t be in-compassionate, you’ll only hurt yourself.
 Spare any change or food on those in need.

 The feeling of being in a war zone where everyone is fighting for themselves returns in the behavior of the traffic.
 All traffic I’ve seen would drive up close to half an inch of other vehicles.
 This way others wouldn’t take the space.
 Traffic does NOT stop for you.
 Crossing a street in Ho Chi Minh city is peanuts compared to Dhaka.
 They don’t acknowledge you’re walking there and I see locals jumping around for their lives.
-Hold up your hand high when you cross the street.
+Hold up your hand high and make a prayer they see you, when you cross the street.

 Many of the drivers are illiterate.
 When you have a written address they will start asking other locals to translate.